Head of State: HM King Charles III

 Following the reconstitution of the Canadian Federal Parliament after the November 2015 General Election, a delegation of Canadian Parliamentarians visited Westminster from 14-15 March 2016 to solidify ties between both the UK Parliament and the Canadian Parliament, as well as Commonwealth organisations and institutions based in the UK.
 This was especially relevant in light of the appointment of the new Secretary General of the Commonwealth, the Rt Hon.
 Baroness Scotland of Asthal QC, in November 2015 and of the Commonwealth Parliamentary Association, Akbar Khan, in October 2015.

-CPA UK Delegation to Canada: Ottawa, Newfoundland and Labrador ,and Northwest Territories, 5-13 April 2014
+CPA UK Delegation to Canada: Ottawa, Newfoundland and Labrador, and the Northwest Territories, 5-13 April 2014

 A delegation of six UK Parliamentarians visited Canada over the period 5-13 April 2014.
 Programmes organised by the legislatures in Ottawa, Newfoundland and Labrador and the Northwest Territories (NWT) explored a range of areas including international relations, civil society, devolution, electoral reform, natural resources and defence and security co-operation.